awsdocs/amazon-api-gateway-developer-guide/doc_source/setup-http-integrations.md

  You can integrate an API method with an HTTP endpoint using the HTTP proxy integration or the HTTP custom integration\.

+API Gateway supports the following endpoint ports: 80, 443 and 1024\-65535\.

- With the proxy integration, the setup is simple\.
+ With proxy integration, setup is simple\.
 You only need to set the HTTP method and the HTTP endpoint URI, according to the backend requirements, if you are not concerned with content encoding or caching\.

- With the custom integration, the setup is more involved\.
+ With custom integration, setup is more involved\.
 In addition to the proxy integration setup steps, you need to specify how the incoming request data is mapped to the integration request and how the resulting integration response data is mapped to the method response\.

 **Topics**
 + [Set up HTTP Proxy Integrations in API Gateway](#api-gateway-set-up-http-proxy-integration-on-proxy-resource)